 10) Go Bird Spotting at the Brook Wanimara Sanctuary

-The sanctuary is home to a number of hiking trails where you can take yourself off and explore and catch a glimpse of some of the native species that inhabit the sanctuary.
+The Brook Wanimara Sanctuary has a number of hiking trails where you can take off and explore the native bush, and hopefully catch a glimpse of some of the native species that inhabit the sanctuary.

-With all of the challenges, New Zealand’s indigenous species its great to see organizations like this trying to reverse the problems invasive species have brought to these shores.
+With all of the challenges that New Zealand’s native bush and indigenous species face, its great to see organizations like this trying to reverse the problems invasive species have brought to these shores.